bwalton/firestore-issue/readme.md

-# 1
+# Firebase Firestore on High Sierra.

-Firebase and Firestore using straight Cocoapods on High Sierra.
+## 1. Using straight Cocoapods

 Steps after a git pull:
 * bundle